-The 2021 World Suul Conference took place in a two day online event last week covered the ins and outs of makgeolli, cheongju, and soju.
+The 2021 World Suul Conference took place in a two day online event and covered the ins and outs of makgeolli, cheongju, and soju, Korea’s traditional alcohol.

-On Friday, Day 2 of the Conference began.
-The topics covered throughout the talks focussed on the types of alcohol, how to brew, and the quality of ingredients.
+Topics of discussion during the program covered the types of alcohol native to Korea, how to brew, and the quality of ingredients.
 Many companies and individuals around the world logged in to share how they are contributing to spreading awareness of Korean traditional alcohol and creating their own unique taste.

 The talk, led by Changbom Park, covered how to make Makgeolli, what is makgeolli, and what to look for when selecting the ingredients.
-The talk was very informative, and we recommend watching this session to learn more about our favourite Korean drink.
+The talk was very informative.

 Within this talk, we were guided through Tei Park’s own experiences with Korean alcohol through her eyes as a Korean-American.
 We saw that it has been important to recognize Korean heritages and how Korean alcohol can assist in doing so.

-This brief special video featured the story of Soju icon and cultural legend, Kim Taek-Sang.
+There was a brief special video featuring the story of Soju icon and cultural legend, Kim Taek-Sang.
 While the entire video was not played for us, there were instructions to find the full video to watch later on.

-The next International Suul Conference will not be for another 3 years, but based on the content of this year's event, we can’t wait to see the next presentations on how the world of Korean traditional alcohol has changed over time.
+The next International Suul Conference will not be for another 3 years, but based on the content from 2021’s event, we can’t wait to see the next presentations on how the world of Korean traditional alcohol has changed over time.
 If you’re looking to learn more about the world of makgeolli in the world around you, check out those presenters above and see how they’re growing, what they’re promoting, and join the Korean sool movement!